The science of laser hair removal

 How does laser hair removal work?

-Laser hair removal permanently removes hair by destroying the root of the hair follicles.
+Laser hair removal removes hair by destroying the root of the hair follicles.
 We destroy the follicles by using pulses of light designed to heat the hair follicle to the point that it dies.
 We use specific wavelengths of light that target pigment, so the skin remains undamaged but the follicle is destroyed.
 This is why laser is most effective on dark hair.

 Why does it take so long to get results?